Titan sub implosion highlights "extreme tourism" boom, but adventure can bring peril

 OceanGate, the company that made the 21-foot sub that suffered what U.S. Coast Guard officials described as a "catastrophic loss of the pressure chamber," charged $250,000 for an eight-day, seven-night excursion to see the wreckage of the Titanic.
 A three-day trip to "explore hydrothermal vents" in the Azores archipelago off Portugal also costs $250,000, according to the company's website.

-OceanGate's website also invites prospective clients to "follow in Jacques Cousteau's footsteps and become an underwater explorer," enticing them to "join the adventure of a lifetime."
+OceanGate's site also invites prospective clients to "follow in Jacques Cousteau's footsteps and become an underwater explorer," enticing them to "join the adventure of a lifetime."

 Such marketing pitches can attract customers unable to either properly assess the risks or withstand the hardships of what are by design often arduous, envelope-pushing journeys.